Getting in Touch With What's Missing in Your Relationship

 If you find yourself losing the desire to continue your relationship, try giving some thought to what you might be overlooking about what your partner already offers.

 Think about what you admire.
 Give your partner some recognition for it.
 Show that you’re aware of it.
-The communication might have a powerful affect on how you feel.
+The act of communication might have a powerful effect on how you feel.

 What have you found that you both enjoy doing together?

 Try not to lose sight of the wonderful times you share.
 Bring it up for discussion and make a mutual decision to repeat those events you both cherish doing together.
 Don’t let the few good things go unnoticed.
 Identify.
 Acknowledge.
 Repeat.

 Do you both have a particular personal heaven where you feel comfortable?

 Some people call it a Man Cave.
 Women have one too; they call it their Lady Cave.
 It’s a room set aside just for their own use and enjoyment.

 I personally don’t know anyone who goes as far as to separate their domains in such a way, but people do.
 I guess as long as it’s accepted and appreciated by both, then it’s okay.

 Did your life change for the better after you got involved?

 Are you focusing more on what you feel is missing than on how your life changed?

 It’s normal to remember the bad times more than the good times.
 It’s the same as how people complain about bad customer relations with a company, but never show appreciation for good treatment.